Amid violence, WNBA players consider leaving Turkey

 Rodgers was one of about two dozen WNBA players playing this winter in Turkey.
 For years, the 14-team Turkish league has provided the opportunity for players to supplement their WNBA incomes in the offseason, offering salaries in the hundreds of thousands of dollars - sometimes more than three times what they make in the U.S.-based league.

 The European leagues have a different mindset than the WNBA, with owners being willing to lose money to fund teams for the prestige of winning the domestic league and international competitions such as the Euro League and Euro Cup that bring together the best teams from around the continent.
 Some of the women's teams are part of multi-sport clubs that make money in soccer or men's basketball.
+Also unlike the WNBA, there is no salary cap, and it's not uncommon for local governments or sponsors to chip in financially to acquire marquee talent.

 But amid violence in nearby Syria, and after a deadly nightclub attack in a neighborhood where some players celebrated on New Year's Eve in Istanbul, some players are reconsidering their contracts.
 A handful of WNBA players told The Associated Press they want to come back to the U.S. as soon as possible.
 They spoke on condition of anonymity because of the sensitive nature of contract negotiations and out of fear they could become targets if they said publicly they wanted to leave.